DrShams/EyeBankWebsite/README.md

 ## Project Overview

 EyeBankWebsite is a web-based application developed using Django that enables users to upload donor medical records and retrieve AI-analyzed data for assessment.
-The platform is designed to streamline the donor evaluation process by leveraging ChatGPT’s analytical capabilities to extract and interpret medical information.
+Leveraging the power of ChatGPT, the platform helps medical professionals streamline the donor evaluation process by extracting and interpreting critical medical information.

 ## Key Features

 ### 1. Donor Record Upload
-- Supports only `.pdf` files.
+- Currently supports only .pdf files, with plans for future support of additional file formats.
-- Secure and efficient file handling for medical document processing.
+- Secure and efficient file handling to comply with medical data regulations (e.g., HIPAA).

 ### 2. AI-Based Medical Data Analysis
 - Uploaded medical records are analyzed by ChatGPT.